 Teachers will celebrate a child's birthday (or half-birthday in the case of summer birthdays) with classroom traditions like a birthday hat, sticker, pencil, etc. Parents may coordinate with the classroom teacher to send in a special birthday snack for the entire class.
-These snacks should follow our snack philosophy and not include cupcakes/cakes with icing, candy, etc. Save these sugary treats for home celebrations.
+These snacks should not include cupcakes/cakes with icing, candy, etc. Save these sugary treats for home celebrations.
 Birthday snack ideas include fruit kabobs, fruit smoothies, cheese/crackers, fruit yogurt parfaits or muffins.
 The School will not serve the students cakes with icing - so please think healthy and simple.